 Paying your debit will work in your favor and improve your chances of getting HELOC approval in two ways.
 It will improve your credit score and bring down your DTI.

-More importantly, avoid late payments on your bills, as those directly impact your credit score.
+More importantly, avoid late payments on your bills, as those directly impact your credit.

 Ensure you’re paying the minimum monthly amounts on your credit cards.

 The HELOC credit score requirement is an important one, but not the only one.
-While you need a score of 680 or higher, you may still be able to get one if other requirements are met.
+While you need credit scores of 680 or higher, you may still be able to get one if other requirements are met.

 That said, your chances are smaller if you have a low credit score and a bad credit history and may not get favorable conditions.